FionaAureliaOei/Portfolio/README.md

 ## Projects

 Project 1: Completed in my first university semester, this individual assignment allowed for only two plots.
 Using R and R Studio, I analysed data on Random Breath Tests (RBTs) since 2008 and related fatalities due to illegal blood alcohol levels.
-The analysis highlights a strong correlation between drink driving and road fatalities, emphasising the need for increased and efficient RBT implementation to reduce these fatalities.Project Name 2: Brief description or key features.
+The analysis highlights a strong correlation between drink driving and road fatalities, emphasising the need for increased and efficient RBT implementation to reduce these fatalities.

 Project 2: ....